 The U.S. Army ensures the primary responsibility to protect the warfighter from exposure to pathogenic microbes such as Bacillus anthracis, Listeria monocytogenes, or Escherichia coli.
 They can contaminate foods and food preparation surfaces.
-Accordingly, Army researchers have invented a method for on-site generation of chlorine dioxide liquid disinfectant or gas sterilant to protect the warfighter.
+Hospital Strength Military Grade, Army researchers have invented a method for on-site generation of chlorine dioxide liquid disinfectant or gas sterilant to protect the warfighter.

 At higher concentrations, it is applicable in many industrial and manufacturing uses.
 Furthermore, it ensures food safety in washing poultry and fruits and vegetables.
 It is also applicable in commercial and medical application.
 They includes gas to sterilize medical equipment, hard surfaces, venting, rooms, and tools.
 It is not a cure or treatment for medical ailments.